jaideepp247/Cloud-Native-Monitoring-Application/README.md

 ## Dependencies

-Ensure the following Python libraries are installed (listed in `Requirements.txt`):
+Ensure the following Python libraries listed in `Requirements.txt` are installed:

-- Flask
-- psutil
-- boto3
-- kubernetes

-Install them using:
+You can install them using:
 ```bash
 pip install -r Requirements.txt